bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*max.connection.creation.rate*
+#max.connection.creation.rate#
 ------------------------------

 The maximum connection creation rate we allow in the broker at any time.
-Listener-level limits may also be configured by prefixing the config name with the listener prefix, for example, listener.name.internal.max.connection.creation.rate.Broker-wide connection rate limit should be configured based on broker capacity while listener limits should be configured based on application requirements.
+Listener-level limits may also be configured by prefixing the config name with the listener prefix, for example, `listener.name.internal.max.connection.creation.rate`.Broker-wide connection rate limit should be configured based on broker capacity while listener limits should be configured based on application requirements.
 New connections will be throttled if either the listener or the broker limit is reached, with the exception of inter-broker listener.
 Connections on the inter-broker listener